Domino toppling: History

 This record attempt was held in the WTC Expo hall in Leeuwarden.
 The artist who toppled the first stone was the Finnish acrobat Salima Peippo.

 A year later, in 2009, the world record of most dominoes toppled in one chain reaction was set to be 4,491,863 in Leeuwarden.

 In 1998, the Netherlands hosted a domino toppling exhibition called Domino D-Day, it was renamed Domino Day, following the initial 1998 event.
 It ran annually until 2009, and has been suspended due to financial and administrative issues since 2010.
-Domino Day made popular the concept of the "Builder's Challenge" where in the build team must place dominoes into the project once the topple has already begun in order to complete the build in a "race against the clock" type challenge.
+Domino Day made popular the concept of the "Builder's Challenge" wherein the build team must place dominoes into the project once the topple has already begun in order to complete the build in a "race against the clock" type challenge.

-In Berlin on 9 November 2009, giant domino tiles were toppled in a 20th-anniversary commemoration of the fall of the Berlin Wall.
-Former Polish president and Solidarity leader Lech Wałęsa set the toppling in motion.
+In 2006, Griness introduced a corporate team-building challenge featuring domino toppling.
+On November 9, 2009, giant domino tiles were toppled in commemoration of the 20th anniversary of the fall of the Berlin Wall, with former Polish president and Solidarity leader Lech Wałęsa initiating the toppling.

-Since 2015, The Incredible Science Machine, an international, multi-team build event has been held annually in the USA.
-As of November 2017, they hold the current record for most dominoes toppled in America with just under 250,000.
+Since 2015, The Incredible Science Machine, an international event involving multiple teams, has been held annually in the United States.
+As of November 2017, it held the record for the most dominoes toppled in America, totaling just under 250,000.

 Science

-The phenomenon also has some theoretical relevance (amplifier, digital signal, information processing), and this amounts to the theoretical possibility of building domino computers.
-Dominoes are also commonly used as components in Rube Goldberg machines.
+The phenomenon of domino toppling has theoretical implications in fields such as amplification, digital signal processing, and information processing.
+This has led to speculation about the potential for constructing domino-based computers.
+Also, dominoes are also commonly used as components in Rube Goldberg machines.